What's new

 August 2025

 Hello, dear readers!
-I'm excited to share some wonderful updates from August 2025 that I believe will enhance your experience with the Fabric Adoption Framework.
-This month, we’ve made significant strides in improving our content and navigation.
-We've synchronized new content to ensure you have the most relevant information at your fingertips (Read more › /about/changes/2025-08-08-29aca670872315962827412318cbc8e797896e58.md), and we’ve also added a License section to the documentation, making it easier for you to understand the terms under which you can use our resources (Read more › /about/changes/2025-08-08-2fcc4ca958e093e082d40a93ab14ba804b31822d.md).
+I'm excited to share some updates from August that I believe will enhance your experience with the Fabric Adoption Framework.
+This month, we've made significant strides in refining our documentation, including the addition of a License section and a corresponding link in the navigation menu.
+This change not only clarifies our usage terms but also makes it easier for you to find important information at a glance (Read more › /about/changes/2025-08-08-2fcc4ca958e093e082d40a93ab14ba804b31822d.md).

 July 2025